NREL/OpenStudio-fault-measure-gem/fault_measures_2015/README.md

+## Contents included in this readme was developed in the past and has not been updated since then.

+___

 # Introduction

 This repository contains the measures that are used to run the fault models and example cases in the